Clover Club

 When to Serve It

-This cocktail is a go-to for romantic evenings and refined celebrations.
+The Clover Club is a go-to for romantic evenings and refined celebrations.
 Try it for:

 - Valentine’s Day – It’s pink, it’s frothy, it’s perfect.